 Students do not need to be part of the University Honors Program to participate in the Honors in the Major program.
-Students must contact the University Honors Program in the semester before they intend to register for HITM thesis credit hours in order to submit a formal application to the program.
-An application to participate in the HITM program must show that the student has the required grades and credits, a proposed thesis topic and description, sufficient time prior to graduation to complete the project, a thesis director, and the approval of the chair, director, or area coordinator of the college, department, or program in which the student is majoring.
+Students must submit a formal application to the University Honors Program in the semester before they intend to register for HITM credit hours.
+An application to participate in the HITM program must show that the student meets the minimum GPA and completed credit hour requirements.
+Additionally, a student must show that they have a proposed project topic and description, sufficient time prior to graduation to complete the project, a faculty director, and the approval of the chair, director, or area coordinator of the college, department, or program in which the student is majoring.

-Application eligibility criteria has been updated for the 2020-2021 academic year to permit transfer students the opportunity to apply to the HITM program during their first semester at FSU, so that they may begin an honors thesis in their second semester.
+Transfer Students: If they meet the eligibility criteria by the end of their first semester at FSU, transfer students may apply to the HITM program during their first semester.
+This would permit them to begin an HITM project as early as their second semester at FSU.

 Any student who meets the following HITM admission requirements may apply to participate in the program.
-Additional requirements are in place for specific majors, so students should consult their major's honors liaison for more details:
+Additional requirements are in place for specific majors, so students should consult their major's honors/liaison for more details:

-- Must be a current FSU student - Must be formally accepted into their major at the time of application - Must have at least a 3.20 GPA (FSU and Cumulative) at the end of the semester of application - Must have at least 60 completed college credits at the end of the semester of application - Must have at least 12 completed graded FSU hours at the end of the semester of application - Must have at least 2 semesters remaining until graduation
+- Must be a current FSU student - Must be accepted formally into their major at the time of application - Must have at least a 3.200 GPA for both FSU and Cumulative GPAs at the end of the semester of application.
+Note: in keeping with FSU Registrar's policy, we do not round up to the third decimal place. - Must have completed at least 60 college credits at the end of the semester of application - Must have completed at least 12 graded FSU hours at the end of the semester of application - Must have at least two semesters remaining until graduation